-WORKING AGAINST RACISM IN OURSELVES AND OUR WORLD
+WORKING AGAINST RACISM IN OUR CHURCH AND WORLD

 This 8 x 8 foot banner was designed and painted by artist Rob Larson with the support and help of 25 folks from the congregation over the course of a year from summer 2020 to summer 2021.
 The team used acrylic paint on specially treated canvas.
 Read more below.